 In addition to complying with statutes, ordinances, delegated legislation and the Exchange's rules, the Company must also comply with generally accepted practice on the Swedish securities market, in so far as generally accepted practice may be deemed applicable to companies whose shares are listed on an growth market for small and medium-sized enterprises.
 The 'Exchange's rules' means all provisions in this rulebook, i.e. both disclosure rules and listing rules.
 'Generally accepted practice' means actual practice pertaining to the behaviour of listed companies on the securities market.
 Such practice may, for example, be expressed through statements issued by the Swedish Securities Council.
-The Company must also, where appropriate, comply with the rules issued by the Swedish Corporate Governance Board regarding takeover bids; see chapter 7 below, "Rules concerning takeover bids".
+The Company must also, where appropriate, comply with the rules issued by the Swedish Corporate Governance Board or from rules issued by other bodies within the Association for Generally Accepted Principles in Securities Markets.